supersteeb/csblog/README.md

 - 9-28 4:30 pm: fucking ... changed   config.assets.compile = true  to true 'cuz apparently it would deploy on heroku.
 Nope didn't work.
 Gonna bug Charles...

+- 10-3 12:32 pm: (copy and pasted what I thought was a deleted post from a previously opened session in browser) I learned that you could upload pictures to your dropbox folder and then use that link.
+Had to do it for my photo.
+Have yet to learn how to use image or asset within app and refer to it with markdown effectively.

+Learned that with markdown, you can resize images by (~/image path =##x) but with an external image doesn't work.

+edit: Very interesting....
+I learned upon creation of an article... then when you search it, it duplicates it.
+Reason unknown as of now (sep 28, 3:23 pm).
+Am checking to see if this one is edited and then becomes reduplicated or the duplicate also edits or what...

+Edit* 3:29: the duplicate also does edit. so... seems like it only duplicates it twice (and max twice)...

 ## License

     Copyright [yyyy] [name of copyright owner]